zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 - `(get-robot-angle)` get's the global angle (ie what angle the robot is drawn at) of the robot.
 Again, turning leftwards is positive.
 The robot starts at an angle of 0.
 The magnitude of this angle can be larger than 180.
-For instance, if you make one rull rotation, `(get-robot-angle)` will return 360
+For instance, if you make one full rotation, `(get-robot-angle)` will return 360

 - `(normalize-angle angle)` takes an angle outside of the range [-180,
-  180) and returns the coresponding angle in that range
+  180) and returns the corresponding angle in that range

 - `(get-vl)`, `(get-vr)` get's the speed (in pixels per tick) of the left and right wheel of your robot

 ## New functions

-Note that any specs that depend on your level can be found by runnning `(level-diffs)`.
+These functions let you access the new functionality that's specific to this game

 - `(shoot)` shoots a ball forward.
 The speed is effected by the speed of your robot

 - `(angles-to-neutral-balls)` returns a list of the angles to all the neutral balls (neutral balls = balls you can pick up) if a ball is